Continuing the Conversation on Telework: Is Remote Work Too Remote?

 Where appropriate and with the proper administrative precautions in place, supervisors may also use features of a communications system such as Service Observing.
 Service Observing allows supervisors to listen to in-progress calls for the purposes of quality monitoring.
 Supervisors may also barge into a call taking over for a call worker who is struggling, under duress or who requests help.
 Features allowing the ability to whisper coaching instructions into the earpiece of a workers handset give supervisors a way to provide support that is non-invasive to the relationship between the call taker and the client they are serving.

 Other tools include call loggers and Workforce Optimization (WFO) tools.
 Basic WFO packages provide for the recording and quality monitoring of voice calls.
 There is no difference in the way these systems work whether call workers are local or remote.
-Especially in a fast paced call center environments, where large numbers of transactions are processed each day it is critical for supervisors be a part of the workflow.
+Especially in fast-paced call center environments, where large numbers of transactions are processed each day, it is critical for supervisors to be a part of the workflow.
 These tools allow the manager to participate with their call workers in the processes of delivering high-quality results through the management of work volumes, handling escalations, intervening when necessary and other collaborative processes aimed at performance improvements.

 More advanced tools including Speech Analytics automate the processes of quality monitoring.
 Software today can listen for phrases, tones or other indications such as those of displeasure or stress and provide tools for management interactions.
 Other benefits of speech analytics include providing managers ways to check for compliance with industry regulations, organizational security requirements and other issues critical to organizational performance and regulatory adherence.